Thyroid surgery: Overview

 Your doctor made a cut (incision) in your neck and removed part of your thyroid gland to find what is causing a lump or to remove a growth in the gland.
 The piece removed may have been large or small.
 Your doctor may have removed all of your thyroid if there was cancer or another problem.

 Keep the incision covered with the bandage and dry for 48 hours.
-A small amount of bleeding can be expected.
+You will likely have a tube, called a drain, in your neck.
+It lets fluid out of the cut.
+The drain is most often taken out before you go home.
 Ask your doctor how much drainage to expect.

 You may go home on the same day or stay one or more nights in the hospital after surgery.
 You may be able to return to work or your normal routine in 1 to 2 weeks.
 This depends on whether you need more treatment, how you feel, and the kind of work you do.